planet-lia/lia-docs/content/game-rules.md

 -->

 ## Gameplay
 Each team starts with 12 biobots on opposite sides of the map.
 Game ends when one team is eliminated or when the game time exceeds 5 minutes.
 If after 5 minutes both teams are still alive the team with more remaining biobots wins.
 If both teams have the exact same number of biobots left, the winner is the team that dealt the most total damage.
-Be carefull not to let your biobots kill eachother!
+Be careful not to let your biobots kill eachother!

 * Game time: 5 min